 - Fifteen (15) minutes prior to the end of the event, all alcohol will be confiscated.

-- No alcohol may be present after 1:45 AM.
-Music may continue to play and Campus Police will remain.
+- No alcohol may be present after the event concludes.
+Music may continue to play and Public Safety and Service will remain.

 - All Alcohol must stay on the premises.
-No unfinished kegs, wine or alcoholic beverages may leave the building.
+No unfinished beer, wine or alcoholic beverages may leave the building.

-- All functions must end by 2:00 AM and the premises cleared.
+- All functions must end by the designated time and the premises cleared.
 The student clean up committee and bartending staff will then commence the clean up.